unt-libraries/django-name/README.md

 You will follow the same steps as above, starting with `Clone the repository`.
 For all of the docker steps, you will have to replace the word `docker` with `podman`.

-If you have SELinux, you may need to temporarily add `:Z` to the web volumes in the docker compose.yml.
+If you have SELinux, you may need to temporarily add `:Z` to the web volumes in the docker-compose.yml.
 It will look like `.:/app/:Z`.
 You may also need to use `sudo` for your podman-compose commands.

 ## Traditional Setup